DanielAmani/MAMS/README.md

 MAMS is a easier way to implement multiple type sensor to communicate with NRF24 and LoRa.
 The main function is for agriculture management and data collection system.

+Why?
+Because I am lazy to make different code for each sensor so by combine it to one main code can reduce the different intergation of sensor.

 ### How to use it

 ------------